heshameltobgy81/magento2-modules/README.md

 Please use the command line to run the below command if you would like to install all the above modules:

-You can use either of the below ways to enable the above module on a Magento project:
+You can use any of the below ways to enable the above module on a Magento project:
 ```
 php bin/magento module:status --disabled | grep custom -i | xargs php bin/magento module:enable
 ```